DenverArtMuseum/tokio-ueyama/content/timeline.md

 [^2]: See handwritten note, small black notebook, Bunkado collection.

-[^3]: See Ueyama’s Imperial Japanese Government passport, [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution; and handwritten note, small black notebook, Bunkado collection.
+[^3]: See Ueyama’s Imperial Japanese Government passport, Tokio Ueyama papers, 1908–circa 1954, bulk 1914–1945, Archives of American Art, Smithsonian Institution, https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289; and handwritten note, small black notebook, Bunkado collection.

 [^4]: See 1909–10 California School of Design college catalog and Ueyama registration documents shared in an email to the author from Jeff Gunderson, Archivist/Librarian of the SFAI Legacy Foundation + Archives, June 20, 2023.

-[^5]: I am grateful to Noriko Okada for her translation of Ueyama’s 1937–41 diary from Japanese; diary in [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^5]: I am grateful to Noriko Okada for her translation of Ueyama’s 1937–41 diary from Japanese; diary in Tokio Ueyama papers, Archives of American Art.

-[^6]: See the 1915 USC yearbook and Ueyama’s USC diploma, [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^6]: See the 1915 USC yearbook and Ueyama’s USC diploma, Tokio Ueyama papers, Archives of American Art.

-[^7]: See “[Timeline of Japanese American History](https://www.janm.org/sites/default/files/2021-12/janm-education-resources-common-ground-previsit-timeline-and-vocabulary-2021.pdf),” Japanese American National Museum, September 2021.
+[^7]: See “Timeline of Japanese American History,” Japanese American National Museum, September 2021, https://www.janm.org/sites/default/files/2021-12/janm-education-resources-common-ground-previsit-timeline-and-vocabulary-2021.pdf.

 [^8]: Gordon Chang, ed., *Asian American Art: A History, 1850–1970* (Redwood City, CA: Stanford University Press, 2008), 439.
 This author has not sourced the catalog for this exhibition.